twse/random-stuff/README.md

 * **This page can't be displayed** (Internet Explorer 11) – The domain refers to a page at the **@Macarlo, Inc** website (currently down since 2013/07/01).
 In this page is a button labeled **Fix connection problems** (pressing in the browser itself when the original page is accessed as `res://ieframe.dll/dnserror.htm` opens the network diagnostic tool and enables the option from the **Tools** menu). **Fun fact:** The page title changes to **You're not connected to the internet** for computers with network problems.

 ## Translations of EasyPaint into multiple languages
 All translations are in ts format (edited using Qt Linguist or other program).
 Generated translations are found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/CMakeLists.txt) (line 109).
-Nikita Grishko stopped developing this program last year in January – he is committing via other repositories.
+Nikita Grishko stopped developing this program in 2018-01 – he is committing via other repositories.

 * Danish (da_DK)
 * Esperanto (eo)